Zina Goldrich: Goldrich and Heisler

 Zina Goldrich has been collaborating with the lyricist Marcy Heisler since 1992.

 The duo is working on "Ever After The Musical", which is an adaptation of Ever After, the Drew Barrymore 1998 Cinderella movie produced by 20th Century Fox.
 The musical had its world premiere at the Paper Mill Playhouse on May 21, 2015, (in previews) for a limited run to June 21, 2015.
 Directed by Kathleen Marshall, the cast featured Christine Ebersole, Tony Sheldon, Charles Shaughnessy, James Snyder and Margo Seibert.

-Goldrich and Heisler wrote the Off-Broadway show "Junie B.Jones" a musical version of the popular character created by author Barbara Park, produced by Theatreworks USA, which received a 2005 Lucille Lortel Award nomination for Outstanding Musical.
+Goldrich and Heisler wrote the Off-Broadway show "Junie B. Jones the Musical", a musical version of the popular character created by author Barbara Park, produced by Theatreworks USA, which received a 2005 Lucille Lortel Award nomination for Outstanding Musical.

 An expanded version of the musical was staged in late 2005 at the Lucille Lortel theater; both the original and expanded productions received reviews in The New York Times.

 They also wrote "Dear Edwina" (Drama Desk Nomination-Best Music) as well as "Goodspeed's The Great American Mousical", directed by Julie Andrews.

 Zina Goldrich and Marcy Heisler collaborated with some of the biggest stars of Broadway, such as Kristin Chenoweth, who sang "Taylor The Latte Boy" on The Rosie O'Donnell Show and The Late Late Show as well as at the Metropolitan Opera House.
 The song has been performed by other singers including Susan Egan and John Tartaglia.

-"Alto's Lament", the Goldrich and Heisler song associated with Megan Hilty is about an alto who longs to sing melody for a change from harmony.
+"Alto's Lament", the Goldrich and Heisler song associated with Emily Skinner is about an alto who longs to sing melody for a change from harmony.

 They also wrote "Baltimore" for Audra McDonald and "Gone" for Taylor Louderman.

 The duo has performed at Carnegie Hall, Birdland, and other venues including the Kennedy Center in Washington D.C., with The Marcy and Zina Show.